The Reality of Developer Tool Adoption

 Why This Matters

-Developers resist tools that require:
+Developers resist tools that require:- Copying code elsewhere

 - Re-explaining context